jamboid/Fuzz/README.md

 The component has the general "cp_Nav" component class (which inherits the styles provided by the **[class^="cp_"]** selector) and a more specific "cp_Nav--main" class that could be used to provide general list styles for the menu.

-The convention for ordering classes on an element is variant classes first, then the more general class
+The convention for ordering classes on an element is variant classes first, then the more general class.

 ### Extending the Framework